rmt-16-paris-fox/p2-iproject-server/api_doc.md

 ```
 {
+  "foodCode": "<foodcode to get insert into>",
-  "name": "<name to get insert into>",
+  "productName": "<name to get insert into>",
+  "image": "<imageurl to get insert into>",
   "description": "<description to get insert into>",
-  "price": "<price to get insert into>",
-  "imgUrl": "<imgUrl to get insert into>",
-  "authorId": "<authorId to get insert into>",
+  "review": "<review to get insert into>",
-  "categoryId": "<categoryId to get insert into>"
 }
 ```